-This is the primary guidebook for finding drug or alcohol rehab help near St George.
+This is the ultimate consumer guide for finding addiction treatment in St George.

-Rehab near St George is not to be considered a "cure" that will completely resolve all addiction issues in your life.
+Rehab in St George cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.

 It will always take a great deal of time and perseverance to deal with a habit that was a long time in the making.

-You’ll be helped, in this way, back towards your life outside residential care and give an opportunity for you to plan supports in advance, for addictive triggers you've identified during treatment.
+You’ll be helped, in this way, back towards your life outside residential care and will provide opportunities in advance for you to plan your support against any addictive triggers which, by now, you should be aware of.